Tomi-beloved/BioinformHER-project/Satge 3/Frontend/Report/Front-End Bioinformaticians' Report on Cholera Outbreak  (1).md

 2.  **Shiny App Development**:

-The bioinformaticians utilized the **R Shiny** framework to develop the interactive dashboard that would visualize the cholera data.
+The bioinformaticians utilized the **R Shiny** framework to develop the interactive dashboard to visualize the cholera data.
 They focused on creating a user-friendly interface that could handle large datasets and enable users to explore data easily.

 ---